Glenis studied for a B.A (Hons) in English Literature after retirement. She was awarded a degree at the age of 67.

 Summary of 'The Cold Earth Slept Below'

 The tone of this poem might be described as in the style of Gothic horror, in which death and fear are predominant themes.
 The pace and stressed words in the poem add to the uncanny impression that the poem elicits from the reader.

-In an age when the concept of the sublime was an important aspect of the imaginative work of many writers, Shelley, one the foremost Romantic poets, developed a reputation as a poet of extreme landscapes.
+In an age when the concept of the sublime was an important aspect of the imaginative work of many writers, Shelley, one of the foremost Romantic poets, developed a reputation as a poet of extreme landscapes.

 - The first stanza describes extreme cold (note the repetition of the word cold in the first two lines) in terms of caves of ice, fields of snow, chilling sound and death.
 In this desolate landscape, even the moon is sinking

-- The second stanza expands the description of a bleak landscape - the hedge is black, a colour connected with mourning - it is night-time and because it is winter the hedge is stripped of its foliage exposing the bare branches, which are devoid of life - the birds did not rest.
-Not only are the branches of the hedge bare, the roots are too.
+- The second stanza expands the description of a bleak landscape - the hedge is black, a colour connected with mourning—it is nighttime and because it is winter the hedge is stripped of its foliage exposing the bare branches, which are devoid of life—the birds did not rest.
+Not only are the branches of the hedge bare, but the roots are too.
 The frost had caused numerous cracks in the pathway and the roots of the thorn hedge had crept over and into them - further imagery of life sinking into the ground.